Adjustable Jigsaw Guide for Straight Cuts and Crosscuts

 Step 2: Cut the slot for the crosscut fence

 Drill a 4mm hole for a pivot point on one side and cut a 6mm slot for a rider on the other side (right before the track) that will secure the crosscut fence in position.
-To cut the slot I am using a router circle cutting jig. (to make the t-slot I cut a slot through the board base first and then trimmed the wood around to fit a t-track bolt and make it flush with the surface).
+To cut the slot I am using a router circle cutting jig.
+(To make the t-slot I cut a slot through the board base first and then trimmed the wood around to fit a t-track bolt and make it flush with the surface).

 An adjustable DIY jigsaw guide for straight cuts and crosscuts with a fine 90 degree adjustment.